chiragvshukla/Water-Distortion-Lab/README.md

 Please keep in mind that higher resolution images will require more time to process and also lead to bigger files overall, especially for video.

 ## Roadmap
-This is very much meant to be a one-time project, so I won't be actively maintaining this repository.
+This is very much meant to be a one-time project and I kinda suck at HTML(you can notice how lazy I was in the code), so I won't be actively maintaining this repository.
 That said, I have some cool ideas for the future in a similar direction, so maybe I will release new versions and added features down the line if I have the time.